Cooper Flagg: Recruiting

-Flagg was ranked the third-best prospect in the 2025 recruiting class following the conclusion of his freshman season.
-He re-ranked as the class's second-best recruit in August 2022 following his performance in the 2022 FIBA Under-17 Basketball World Cup.
+Flagg was ranked the third-best prospect in the 2025 recruiting class following his freshman season.
+He re-ranked as the class's second-best recruit in August 2022 following the 2022 FIBA Under-17 Basketball World Cup.
 Flagg received his first NCAA Division I scholarship offer from Bryant while in the eighth grade.

 Flagg reclassified to the class of 2024 during the summer after his sophomore year.
-On October 30, 2023, Flagg verbally committed to play for Duke after also considering an offer from UConn.
+On October 30, 2023, Flagg verbally committed to play for Duke after also considering an offer from the University of Connecticut.
 He had initially planned to announce his commitment on October 27, but pushed it back in the aftermath of the 2023 Lewiston shootings in his home state of Maine.
 Flagg signed a National Letter of Intent to play for the Blue Devils on November 8, 2023, during the early signing period.
 Flagg finished as the highest rated recruit in the 2024 class.